struct/Nerve/README.markdown

 ## Usage

     $ ruby nerve.rb  --help

-    Nerve 1.7 | Chris Rohlf 2009/2010
+    Nerve 1.8 | Chris Rohlf 2009-2011

-    -p, --pid PID/Name               Attach to this pid OR process name (ex: -p 12345 | -p gcalctool | -p notepad.exe) -b, --config_file FILE           Read all breakpoints and handler event configurations from this file -o, --output FILE                Dump all output to a file (default is STDOUT) -k, --hook                       Automatically hook the entry and exit of a function call (Windows only) -f                               Optional flag indicates whether or not to trace forked child processes (Linux only)
+    -p, --pid PID/Name               Attach to this pid OR process name (ex: -p 12345 | -p gcalctool | -p notepad.exe) -x, --exec_proc FILE             Launch a process according to the configuration found in this file -b, --config_file FILE           Read all breakpoints and handler event configurations from this file -o, --output FILE                Dump all output to a file (default is STDOUT) -f                               Optional flag indicates whether or not to trace forked child processes (Linux only)

 ## Configuration File Example